Various Types Of Blockchain And Why We Require Them

 A comparable system can be developed by research organizations as well as organizations that want to track food.
 Supply chains, especially those involving food and medicine, can benefit greatly from it.

-These are the four basic types of blockchain, albeit there are more consensus algorithms to take into account.
+These are the four basic types of blockchain technology, albeit there are more consensus algorithms to take into account.
 Anyone intending to put up a network should take additional types like Wave and Burstcoin that are available on different platforms into account in addition to PoW and PoS.

 For instance, renting proof of stake allows users to profit from mining without the node itself having to mine.
 To give each user priority, proof of importance combines balance and transactions.